 Gravenwezel Castle

-Gravenwezel Castle, locally known as Kasteel 's-Gravenwezel, lies east of the village with the same name, in the province of Antwerp in the Flemish region in Belgium.
+Gravenwezel Castle, locally known as Kasteel 's-Gravenwezel or Kasteel de Pelichy, lies east of the village 's-Gravenwezel, in the province of Antwerp in the Flemish region in Belgium.

-The most important period for the castle began when it was bought by the Van Susteren family in the 18th century.
-From 1740 on, the castle was rebuilt as a contemporary country mansion by the Antwerp architect JP. van Baurscheit.
-The former closed courtyard was torn down and replaced by a terrace, from which a stone bridge led to the surrounding park.
-Another bridge was built on the east side of the terrace to connect the U-shaped bailey.
-The architect kept the original medieval castle intact but focused completely on rebuilding the south facade of the castle.
+The castle's most significant period began when the Van Susteren family acquired it in the 18th century.
+Starting in 1740, it was rebuilt into a modern country mansion by the Antwerp architect JP. van Baurscheit.
+The former enclosed courtyard was demolished and replaced by a terrace, from which a stone bridge led to the surrounding park.
+An additional bridge was constructed on the east side of the terrace to connect the U-shaped bailey.
+The architect preserved the original medieval castle but focused mainly on rebuilding the south facade.

 Gallery